NyanLinHtut20318/Assignment-2-Repo/README.md

 # Assignment-2-Repo
+1, this website is for searching or cards in the game hearthstone users can use this website to search for cards in hearthstone
 # Design rational
 1, I wanted to make a card search api
 2, I design my website to have simial aesthetic to the game